By Swati Sahai

-In a recent journey measurement and management survey, CX leaders said that measuring and quantifying the ROI of customer experience initiatives is their top CX-related challenge.
+In a recent journey measurement survey, CX leaders said that measuring and quantifying the ROI of customer experience initiatives is their top CX-related challenge.

 To elevate customer experience measurement programs, many enterprises are adopting customer journey management, which organizes the company around journeys and aligns customer goals with business outcomes.
 Journey management programs enable CX, analytics, marketing and customer care teams to continuously manage, monitor and measure journeys across channels and over time.
 In this way, you can effectively connect journeys to the metrics your business is measured by, as well as uncover opportunities to improve customer experiences.